Carlosjr5/Connect-4-Game/README.md

 4.Type: "cl main.c", it will compile.

 5. Once is compiled then just type "./main" and the game will start and will create the .exe in the folder.

+// For mac it will be "gcc -o main main.c" and then when it compile "./main" and PLAAAYYY!